mongodb-labs/repl-trace-checker/README.md

   up.
 Actual traces should pass the trace checker now.
 * Trigger a rollback and check its trace.
 * Introduce a bug in the actual replica set, traces should fail the checker.
+* Prevent oplog truncation while the actual replica set is running.

 ## Implementation notes